confluence/python-textbok/python_notes/Python_Basics.rst

 placeholders, and the variables which are to be inserted into those positions are given after the string formatting operator, ``%``, in the same order in which they appear in the string.
-If there is only one variable, it doesn't require any kind of wrapper, but if you have more than one you need to put them in a tuple (between round brackets).
-The placeholders symbols have different letters depending on the type of the variable -- ``name`` is a string, but ``age`` is an integer.
+If there is only one variable, it doesn't require any kind of wrapper, but if we have more than one we need to put them in a tuple (between round brackets).
+The placeholder symbols have different letters depending on the type of the variable -- ``name`` is a string, but ``age`` is an integer.
 All the variables will be converted to strings before being combined with the rest of the message.